PrimeTimeTran/next-blog/notes/journal/xx4-business-terms-tam-sam-som.md

 ## TAM, SAM, and SOM

-**TAM, SAM, and SOM** are metrics used to estimate market size and potential revenue.
+Metrics used to estimate market size and potential revenue.

 - **TAM (Total Addressable Market):** The total global demand for a product.
 - **SAM (Serviceable Available Market):** The segment of TAM within your geographical/technological reach.